Yousaf: Israel’s action in Gaza ‘way beyond legitimate response’ to Hamas attack

 The First Minister has urged the UK Government to make clear Israeli officials will be held responsible if ‘indiscriminate attacks’ do not cease.

-Scotland’s First Minister has urged the UK Government to make clear to Israel its actions in Gaza have extended ‘way beyond a legitimate response’ to the October 7 attack by Hamas.
+Scotland’s First Minister has urged the UK Government to make clear to Israel its actions in Gaza have gone ‘way beyond a legitimate response’ to the October 7 attack by Hamas.

 In a statement on Friday, Humza Yousaf called for UK ministers to use their influence as a key Israeli ally to push for an end to hostilities.